sungyi98/Project/README.md

 Prior to the explanation, several rules were established for clear understanding.
 Thick words in Italics refer to functions or variables.
-Adding () to the end is a function, and the other is a parameter of an internal variable. [] is direct reference to the annotation within the code shown in the figure
+Adding () to the end is a function, and the other is a parameter of an internal variable. [] is direct reference to the annotation within the code

 ### 1. Calculate Distance Functions
 > _cal_dist(P1,P2):_